 - Freeze flat for about 1-2 hours.

 - Remove from cookie sheets and place in freezer bags, then return to freezer.

 - Preheat oven to 400 degrees.

 Each seasoning recipe covers approximately 4 large Russet Potatoes cut into wedges or fries.
-You can just sprinkle with a little salt as well, or leave them plain and add seasoning or dipping sauce at time of eating.
+You can just sprinkle with a little salt as well, or leave them plain and add seasoning or dipping sauce at the time of eating.

 - 4 Tbsp. olive oil